 Preparing AGSA’s collection data for display

-AGSA’s EMu system is maintained behind a virtual private network (VPN) that does not allow direct connections from the public, let alone the CMS.
+AGSA’s EMu system is maintained behind a virtual private network (VPN) that does not allow direct connections from the outside world.
+Unfortunately the cloud-hosted CMS is outside the VPN.

-To connect to EMu we needed to run within the gallery’s VPN, so we setup a periodic task on a sync server that can consume EMu’s data and then push it to our CMS.
+To connect to EMu we needed to run the automated process that fetches EMu records within the gallery’s VPN on an internal “sync server” and then push it to the CMS.

-This new representation enabled us to rapidly push data to the CMS, which now acts as the single source of truth for our display logic.
-This simplified architecture allows us to quickly iterate on changes to the codebase, which helps us respond to the changing needs of the gallery.
+This new representation enabled us to rapidly push data to the CMS, which now acts as the “single source of truth” for our display logic.
+This simplified architecture allows us to quickly respond to the changing needs of the gallery.

 Transforming large multimedia assets